Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Physics-informed radial basis function neural network (PIRBFNN) for solving terminal-boundary value problem

 \subsection{Residual-based adaptive training dynamics}

-When a set of training points $P$ is fed into a fixed-size PIRBFNN with $N$ RBF hidden neurons, we can train the network to search for a good configuration in terms of $L$, $C$, and $W$ by reducing the loss function using the second-order gradient descent optimizer L-BFGS.
+Given a fixed set of training points $P$, a PIRBFNN with $N$ RBF hidden neurons can be trained to optimize the parameters $L$, $C$, and $W$ by minimizing the loss function using the L-BFGS optimizer with learning rate $\eta$.

-To further optimize the network structure, we introduce a PDE residual-based adaptive refinement strategy that incrementally increases the number of RBF hidden neurons during the learning process, enhancing both approximation accuracy and training efficiency.
+To further enhance the network's approximation capability, we propose a PDE residual-based adaptive refinement strategy that dynamically increases the number of RBF neurons during training.
+The key insight is to identify regions where the PDE residual is large and strategically place new RBF centers at those locations, thereby improving the network's ability to capture complex solution features while maintaining computational efficiency.